oppsec/Apepe/README.md

 ### ⚙️ Pre-requisites
 - [Python](https://www.python.org/downloads/) installed on your machine
 - The .apk from the target mobile app
+- Androguard lib on 3.3.5 version

 <br>

 ### ✨ Features
-- Detect mobile app development lanague
+- Try to detect target app development language
-- Information gathering
-- Extremely fast
-- Low RAM and CPU usage
+- List the activies, permissions, services, and libraries used by the app
 - Made in Python

 <br>